Tohoku Gakuin University: Founding

+Pre-war development and wartime

 The first president Oshikawa resigned in 1901 and was succeeded by David Bowman Schneder (1857–1938).
 In 1904, college courses were added and authorized by the Specialized School Order.
 The college at first had two Departments: Letters, Theology.
 In 1918, Normal School and the Department of Commerce were added.
 In 1926, the main building (still used today) was built in Tsuchitoi Campus.
 Schneder left the college due to age, but even in his last days he had strong faith and gave the sermon titled "I am not ashamed of the gospel" (1936, the 50th anniversary of the school).

 During World War II, the college was virtually forced to stop functioning and Tohoku Gakuin College of Aeronautical Engineering (東北學院航空工業專門學校, Tōhoku gakuin kōkū kōgyō senmon gakkō) was established instead (1944–1947).

-After the war, the college was reorganized (under Japan's new educational system) into Tohoku Gakuin University in 1949.
+Due to the Sendai air-raid on July 10, 1945, the college lost the buildings of old Sendai Theological Seminary and normal school.